• Skip to main content

 Kelly Reserve

-The perfect place to stop and relax with amenities, covered BBQ area, picnic facilities, off-leash dog park, play equipment for the kids and idyllic views of Bushman’s dam and the 3075 ‘S’ Class Steam locomotive.
+The perfect place to stop and relax with a café onsite, amenities, covered BBQ area, picnic facilities, off-leash dog park, play equipment for the kids and idyllic views of Bushman’s dam and the 3075 ‘S’ Class Steam locomotive.

 Fun & Adventure